A bevel is usually an angled cut relative to the face of the piece of wood or material being cut.

-A miter cut is also an angle cut, just like a bevel cut, which is often made by most carpenters.
+A miter cut is also an angle cut, just like a bevel cut, which most carpenters often make.

 A 45-degree angle at the edge of a trim board for a window or door is the most common miter cut.

-Moreover, a miter cut does not change any angles associated with the face or the edge of the wood.
+Moreover, a miter cut does not change any angles associated with the face or the wood’s edge.

-Two wood pieces that form a 90-degree angle have parallel edges because the blade angle that cuts the miter is perpendicular to the face and parallel to the edge of the wood.
+Two wood pieces that form a 90-degree angle have parallel edges because the blade angle that cuts the miter is perpendicular to the face and parallel to the wood’s edge.

-You must change the blade angle in relation to the face and edge of the wood you intend to cut for you to make a proper bevel cut.
+It would be best if you changed the blade angle about the face and edge of the wood you intend to cut for you to make a proper bevel cut.

 You can use a compound miter saw that has blade angle alternations in two distinct planes.

-To do this, you must first rotate the miter saw on its vertical pivot to establish an appropriate miter angel.
+You must first rotate the miter saw on its vertical pivot to establish an appropriate miter angle.
 Then set the bevel angle by rotating the saw on its horizontal pivot.